-- Tingling or numbness in the legs or feet.
+- Tingling or numbness in the legs and/or feet.

 - Muscle weakness.

-Symptoms of a herniated disk in the neck include:
+Symptoms of a herniated disk in your neck include:

-- Pain near or over the shoulder blade.
+- Pain near or between your shoulder blades.

-- Pain that radiates to the shoulder, arm, and — sometimes — the hand and fingers.
+- Pain that travels to your shoulder, arm and sometimes your hand and fingers.

-- Neck pain, especially in the back and on the sides of the neck (The pain might increase when bending or turning the neck).
+- Neck pain, especially in the back and on the sides of your neck.

 Diagnosis and Tests